SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 title: Outreach
 ---

+## Upcoming Events

+We will be teaching workshops at Girls Rule!
+2017, a free event for girls aged 9-14 at Churchill High School on April 11th.
+Also, catch us hosting our VERY OWN HACKATHON on May 20 in South Eugene High School cafeteria!
+Stay tuned for more details.

 ## Upcoming Demonstrations

 We will be demonstrating our Aerial Assist robot, Byter, at Kids Down South Preschool on February 1st.
-On February 13th, we will be demonstrating the same robot and presenting about our team at the Emerald Valley Assisted Living Center.
+On February 24th, we will be demonstrating the same robot and presenting about our team at the Emerald Valley Assisted Living Center.